 Baseboard LEDs Configuration over the Scan Chain

-A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP, 4x SFP or 4x RJ-45) does not have sufficient space for discrete on-board (faceplate) LED indicators.
+A small form-factor OCP NIC 3.0 with a fully populated I/O bracket (2x QSFP, 4x SFP or 4x RJ-45) does not have sufficient space for primary-side discrete on-board (faceplate) LED indicators.
+Section 3.8.2 presents an implementation for placing LEDs on the secondary side..